fouziyasaaima/ResizeImages/README.md

 # ResizeImages
 # Image Resizing Application
-ResizeImages is a C# application that allows you to resize images in a specified folder based on configuration settings provided in `appsettings.json`.
+ResizeImages is a C# console application that allows you to resize images in a specified folder based on configuration settings provided in `appsettings.json`.
 It utilizes SixLabors.ImageSharp library for image processing.

 ## Table of Contents